Keep your devices secure

 You can set laptops and desktops to automatically install software updates as soon as they become available.
 The same goes for app updates on your devices.
 Choose to install them whenever you’re connected to Wi-Fi and a new update is available, or at night when your device is plugged in.

-This way you quickly inherit any security enhancements, which are designed to make it increasingly difficult for hackers to gain access.
+This way you quickly gain any security enhancements, which are designed to make it increasingly difficult for hackers to gain access.

-You should also install antivirus software from a well-known and trusted company to ensure your device is protected from any malicious activity.
+You should also install antivirus software from a well-known, reputable and trusted companies to ensure your device is protected from any malicious activity.